-Cyber criminals are working hard these days to gain access to your business and home networks and it therefore becomes imperative that you take all possible steps to secure your Windows system.
+Cybercriminals are working hard these days to gain access to your business and home networks and it, therefore, becomes imperative that you take all possible steps to secure your Windows system.
 If you have an Intrusion Detection Software (IDS) or an Intrusion Prevention Software (IPS) installed on your computers, servers or nodes, it will an additional layer of security to your computer.

-Intrusion Detection & Intrusion Prevention
+Intrusion Detection & Intrusion Prevention software

-An intrusion detection software basically checks for changes that are made by unwanted programs that could be injected into your systems by cyber criminals.
+An intrusion detection software basically checks for changes that are made by unwanted programs that could be injected into your systems by cybercriminals.
 All of them study the data packets – incoming and outgoing – to see what kind of data is being transferred and alerts you in case it finds any kind of suspicious activities on the computer or network.

 Intrusion detection software are of two types.
 One is the Host-based intrusion detection system and the other is Network-based intrusion detection system.
-The network-based intrusion detection system relies on data packets travelling on the network to make sure everything is alright.
-It works by comparing data packets by known types of attacks and by finding out irregularities in data packets travelling on the network.
+The network-based intrusion detection system relies on data packets traveling on the network to make sure everything is alright.
+It works by comparing data packets by known types of attacks and by finding out irregularities in data packets traveling on the network.
 Examples of anomalies could be missing signatures, improper type of data packet etc.

 The host-based intrusion system relies more on system settings to see if there is any kind of compromise or if any software is trying to force changes on your computer or computer network.

-So in short, an IDS keeps an eye on data packets travelling over the network and alerts you when any attack is suspected or when a policy violation happens.
+So in short, an IDS keeps an eye on data packets traveling over the network and alerts you when an attack is suspected or when a policy violation happens.
 It will inform you that someone is trying to get into your computer and explain what happened during the cyber attack, whereas an IPS will attempt to stop it and prevent access.
 An IDS detects unauthorized activity, whereas an IPS will block unauthorized packets that match a particular malicious signature.

 Intrusion Detection & Prevention Software

-Here is the list of 3 free intrusion detection software for your Windows system – Snort, OSSEC for Enterprise use and WinPatrol.
+Here is the list of 3 free intrusion detection software for your Windows system – Snort, OSSEC for Enterprise use, and WinPatrol.
 Snort and OSSEC are network intrusion detection systems while WinPatrol is Host-based Intrusion detection.

 OSSEC Free IDS for Businesses

 OSSEC is an Open Source Host-based Intrusion Detection System that performs log analysis, file integrity checking, policy monitoring, rootkit detection, real-time alerting and active response and runs on almost all platforms like Windows, Linux, Polaris and Mac.
-This open-source tool keeps an eye on data travelling on your network and alerts you in case of irregularities.
+This open-source tool keeps an eye on data traveling on your network and alerts you in case of irregularities.
 It also keeps a log that provides you with details of what happened so that you can zero in on decisions.

-OSSEC will check for policy violations, file integrity, log analysis and offers real time alerts and active responses.
+OSSEC will check for policy violations, file integrity, log analysis and offers real-time alerts and active responses.
 As such, it is good for small businesses and also for home networks.
 The configuration is a little tough for those who do not have much knowledge of networks but it does its work pretty well and hence is recommended.
 Documentation is available, so most users who are not well versed with networks can refer to the documentation in case of doubts and questions.

 Open-Source Snort Intrusion Detection and Prevention Software